Back to all posts

 The chain connects the flush handle to the flapper, and its length is surprisingly important.
 If the chain is too short or gets tangled, it can hold the flapper slightly open, preventing it from creating a proper seal.
 On the other hand, if the chain is too long, it can get caught underneath the flapper, also breaking the seal.
 Take a look at the chain inside your tank.
 It should have just a little bit of slack when the handle is at rest.
 Adjusting the chain is a simple fix that can immediately solve the problem of a constantly running toilet.

-How to Check and Adjust the Toilet Float
+Let’s Check and Adjust Your Toilet Float

 If your toilet sounds like it’s constantly refilling, the float is the first thing you should check.
 The float’s job is to tell the fill valve when the tank is full so it can stop the water flow.
 When the float is set too high, water keeps pouring into the overflow tube, and the toilet runs endlessly.
 The good news is that this is usually a simple fix you can handle in a few minutes without any special tools.

-Find the Float
+First, Locate the Float

 First, take the lid off your toilet tank and set it aside carefully.
 Inside, you’ll see a mechanism that rises and falls with the water level—that’s the float.
 It will either be a ball-shaped float on a long metal arm or a more modern cup-style float that slides up and down a vertical tube.
 Both do the same job, but they adjust differently.
 Identify which kind you have before moving on.

-Test the Fill Valve Arm
+Next, Gently Test the Fill Valve Arm

 With the tank open, you can do a quick test to confirm the float is the problem.
 Gently lift the arm connected to the float with your finger.
 If the running water stops, you’ve found the culprit.
 This means the water level is rising too high before the float can trigger the shut-off valve.
 All you need to do is adjust the float so it sits a little lower in the tank, signaling the valve to close sooner.